Bitdefender SecurePass vs LastPass: which is better?

 LastPass Premium ($3.00/month) includes everything that the free plan has, plus access across unlimited devices, 1GB of encrypted file storage, safe password sharing, advanced MFA (fingerprint, card readers, and YubiKey), emergency access, and personalized customer support.

 LastPass Families ($4.00/month) provides an account with up to 6 personal password vaults for 6 users.
 You also get a family manager dashboard and unlimited password sharing.
-Compared to Bitdefender password manager, you can include more users since Bitdefender only supports up to 5, but the plan is more expensive.
+Compared to the Bitdefender password manager, you can include more users since Bitdefender doesn't offer a shared plan at all, so LastPass is a better password manager choice for families.

-LastPass Teams and Business plans (from $4.00/month) are built for startups and larger organizations.
-The Teams plan supports up to 50 users, while you can support unlimited accounts using the Business subscription.
+LastPass Teams, Business, and Business Max plans (from $4.25/month) are built for startups and larger organizations.
+The Teams plan supports up to 50 users, while you can support unlimited accounts using the Business or Business Max subscriptions.
 These plans include passwordless logins, password sharing, integrated SSO apps, and other business-focused features.

 Bitdefender password manager pricing

-Bitdefender may not have a free version, but it comes with a 30-day free trial/money-back guarantee.
-And while it doesn’t offer a business-focused plan, it’s perfect for individuals and families:
+Bitdefender may not have a free version, but it comes with a 30-day money-back guarantee you can use as a free trial.
+While it doesn’t offer a business-focused plan, it’s perfect for individual use:

-Bitdefender Password Manager comes with the premium Bitdefender antivirus plans: Antivirus Plus, Internet Security, and Total Security.
-Pricing starts from $9.99/year; however, you can also purchase the password manager separately.
+The Bitdefender password manager comes with the premium Bitdefender antivirus plans: Antivirus Plus, Internet Security, and Total Security.
+Pricing starts from $12.99/year.
+However, you can also purchase the password manager separately.

-Bitdefender password manager Individual ($1.67/month) offers a password generator, password autosave and autofill features, password quality checks, synchronization across platforms, auto-lock, auto-recovery, password leak alerts, secure notes, and other great features.
-In this sense, it’s completely comparable to LastPass, but LastPass’ price is much better.
+Bitdefender password manager Individual ($2.99/month) offers a password generator, password autosave and autofill features, password quality checks, synchronization across platforms, auto-lock, auto-recovery, password leak alerts, secure notes, and other great features.
+Unfortunately, Bitdefender SecurePass only has one plan that covers only one person.

-Bitdefender and LastPass offer a decent range of features that can improve your overall password management experience, including password generators and security reports.
-Both generate or allow you to import and export passwords too.
+Bitdefender SecurePass and LastPass offer a decent range of features that improve your overall password management experience, including autofill, autosave, password generation, and security reports.
+Both allow you to import and export passwords for easy setup as well.

 Password generator

-Both LastPass and Bitdefender come with great password generators that can help you build complex combinations for all of your accounts.
+Both LastPass and Bitdefender come with great password generators that can help you build complex and safe passwords for all of your accounts.
 However, while LastPass can create passphrases, Bitdefender is limited to passwords.

 What’s also great about the LastPass password generator is that you can choose how strong your passwords are.
 For instance, you can customize whether to include or omit numbers and symbols, select the length of your password, or make it easier to read and pronounce.